dangmoody/HLML/README.md

 Currently HLML is written to produce optimised assembly for clang.
 If you use another compiler then YMMV.

+HLML doesn't override any maths functions that are a part of C99.

 HLML is distributed under the GNU GPL v3 license.
 See "LICENSE.md" for details.